robertdebock/learn-terraform/BASIC/14-use-cases.md

 |-------------|---------------------------------------------------------|
 |120 minutes  |A computer with Terraform installed, terraform knowledge.|

-Write Terraform code for the cloud provider of your choice.
+Goal: Write Terraform code for the cloud provider of your choice.

+## Explanation

+We'll try some experiments.
+Some of these experiments take some time to finish, maybe you'll run into issues.
+Don't worry, share your screen to troubleshoot together.

+Pick the easiest use case first.

+## Howto

-## Use case 1
+### Use case 1

 Write Terraform code to: